dennislee22/deepspeed-train-CML/README.md

 &nbsp;b. [quantize_model.ipynb](ft-trl-train.ipynb): Quantize the model (post-training) in 8, or even 2 bits using `auto-gptq` library.<br>
 &nbsp;c. [infer_Qmodel.ipynb](ft-trl-train.ipynb): Run inference on the quantized model to validate the results.<br>
 &nbsp;d. [gradio_infer.ipynb](gradio_infer.ipynb): You may use this custom Gradio interface to compare the inference results between the base and fine-tuned model.<br>

-7. The experiments also showcase the post-quantization outcome.
-Quantization allows model to be loaded into VRAM with constrained capacity. `GPTQ` is a post-training method to transform the fine-tuned model into a smaller footprint.
-According to [🤗 leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard), quantized model is able to infer without significant results degradation based on the scoring standards such as MMLU and HellaSwag. `BitsAndBytes` (zero-shot) helps further by applying 8-bit or even 4-bit quantization to model in the VRAM to facilitate model training.
-8. Experiments were carried out using `bloom`, `falcon` and `codegen2` models with 1B to 7B parameters.
-The idea is to find out the actual GPU memory consumption when carrying out specific task in the above PEFT fine-tuning lifecycle.
+8. Experiments were carried out using `t5-small` and `t5-large` models with 60 million and 770 million parameters respectively.
 Results are detailed in the following section.
-These results can also serve as the GPU buying guide to achieve a specific LLM use case.

 #### <a name="toc_1"></a>2.
 Summary & Benchmark Score